ros2hp/grmgr/README.md

 ```

-Using no more than a counter and a channel, the above code has stabilised the program by constraining the number of concurrent **_parallelTasks_** to never exceed 10.
+Using nothing more than a buffered channel, the above code has stabilised the program by constraining the number of concurrent **_parallelTasks_** to never exceed 10.

-**grmgr** takes **dop** management to the next level however, enabling the  **dop**  to dynamically increase or decrease under the influence of some external event and enable your application to dynamically scale to suite the prevailing system resources.
+**grmgr** takes **dop** management to the next level, enabling the  **dop**  to be dynamically increased or decreased permitting your application to automatically scale to meet fluctuating compute resources.

 ## Auto-Scaling an Application using grmgr